devashar13/Remotely/README.md

-# pulao-cli
+# Remotely
-SSH key manager, you can ssh into vm by storing in pulao and using it ,it is v cool.
-Rust implementation of Shaman by Arjun Somvanshi
+SSH key manager, you can ssh into vm by storing in pulao and using it

-Bruh pulao works, nice

 ## Install:
   * Install Rust